mcp-server-langfuse

 production

-label in Langfuse are returned. - All arguments are assumed to be optional and do not have descriptions.
+in Langfuse are returned - All arguments are assumed optional and lack descriptions due to Langfuse specifications

-- List operations require fetching each prompt individually, which is not efficient.
+- List operations require fetching each prompt individually to extract arguments, which is functional but inefficient

 Contributions are welcome!
-Please open an issue or a PR in the repository for suggestions or feedback.
+Please open an issue or a PR if you have suggestions or feedback (repo).